-What are Accommodations and Modifications?
+Accommodations and Modifications

-Accommodations are a change in the way student's access instruction and demonstrate understanding.
+Accommodations are a change in the way students access instruction and demonstrate understanding.
 Accommodations do not change content, benchmarks, or performance criteria.
-Ex: extended time, alternate test formal (oral or written).
-Students who have accommodations are generally working towards a diploma.
+Ex: extended time, alternate test form (oral or written).

 Modifications change what students are expected to learn.
 Modifications change the content, benchmark or performance criteria.
 Ex: content at instructional level instead of grade level, reduction in the number of benchmarks or new ideas.
-Students who have extensive modifications are usually working towards a certificate of completion.

-What are your Parent Rights?
+Parent Rights

-A link to the Parent Rights can be found at http://doe.sd.gov/sped/parentalrights.aspx
+Parent Rights can be found at http://doe.sd.gov/sped/parentalrights.aspx